epam/edp-install/docs/operator-guide/install-argocd.md

 * Argo CD integration with EDP (SSO enablement, codebase onboarding, etc.)
 * Argo CD installation

+!!! info
+    It is also possible to install Argo CD using the Helmfile.
+For details, please refer to the [Install via Helmfile](./install-via-helmfile.md#deploy-argo-cd) page.

 ### Integrate With EDP

 To enable Argo CD integration, ensure that the `argocd.enabled` flag [values.yaml](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml) is set to `true`